vezeli/cit/README.md

   unit* in `AssetPriceCurrency` at the time of the transaction.

-- `exchange rate`: A positive numeric value representing the exchange rate between `AssetPriceCurrency` and `Currency` at the time of the transaction.
-  `AssetPriceCurrency` is considered the base currency, and `Currency` is the price currency.
+- `exchange rate`: A positive numeric value representing the exchange rate between `AssetPriceCurrency` and domestic currency (specified in the `config.py`) at the time of the transaction. `AssetPriceCurrency` is considered the base currency, and domestic currency is the price currency.

 When the `market price` and `exchange rate` keys are omitted in the `Transactions` dictionary, CIT operates in the download mode.
 In this mode, it